ko1/rubyhackchallenge/EN/5_performance.md

 I know this is always said, but it is absolutely important to properly measure the current performance before trying to implement any improvements.

 In case of throughput improvement, it is vital to find the correct places inside the program that are slow.
-To find out which parts of MRI need improvement, I use stackprof and the like for ruby-level analysis and Linux' perf command for system-level analysis.
+To find out which parts of MRI need improvement, you can use stackprof and the like for ruby-level analysis and Linux' perf command to analyze the details.

 (By the way, these tools don't always tell the truth.
 In the end, tools produced by humans can't be trusted 100% (especially because it's a difficult and hard to debug field).
 Sometimes when you have strange outputs you should doubt the tools.
 To clear your doubts, it's important to understand how these tools work and produce their results.)